Wayne Chu

 He conducted remote research in computer vision and robotics under the supervision of Prof. Weiming Zhi and Dr. Tianyi Zhang at the DROP Lab, CMU before beginning his studies at Stanford.

-robotic arm demo
+Robotic arm surface-following demo

 Education